iamziqian/word-munch-extension-serverless/docs/word_munch_story.md

 ## Inspiration

 I was reading dense documentation and hit a confusing sentence.
-I thought, “Did I get this right?”
+I thought, "Did I get this right?"

 Tab over to ChatGPT.
-“Can you clarify this?”
+Copy-paste my question and the confusing text.
 Get my answer.
 Tab back.

 My flow?
 Dead.
+And worse - I'd turn around and completely forget what ChatGPT just told me.
+It wasn't MY thinking, so it never stuck.

 A week later, another long paragraph.
-My brain goes: “Nah, too much work.”
-Copy, paste, “Summarize this.”
+My brain goes: "Nah, too much work."
+More copy-paste cycles, more forgotten insights.

 More time saved = more TikTok time.
 Win-win, right?